moderndatacompany/dataos.info/docs/interfaces/audiences/getting_started_with_audiences/getting_started_with_audiences.md

 ### **Step 1: Create a Lens**

 Ensure that the Lens YAML is created with the prerequisites satisfied.
+If you want to learn more about the process of creating a Lens, refer to [Building Lens](/interfaces/lens/building_lens/) documentation for detailed instructions.

-For demonstration purpose, As a demonstration, a `c360` lens sample has been provided below:
+For the demonstration purpose, a `c360` lens sample has been created.
+The YAML outlines the entities, fields, measures, and relationships, providing a structured data model for the Audience app.

+<details><Summary>Example YAML for the 'c360'</summary>

 ```yaml
 name: "c360"